aloxe/huwindty/src/pages/documentation/images.md

 ---
 ## Image location

-With the huwindty template, images are stored within the content (after all, images are content too).
+With the huwindty starter, images are stored within the content (after all, images are content too).
 They can be added in any folder and their url will always relative the `pages` folder which is the root folder.

 For example, the image below (`boat.jpg`) is located in the `/src/pages/documentation/` folder and is used by a page in the same folder.
 The url used to show it on the page will be `/documentation/boat.jpg`.
 Always use an absolute url for the image source (starting with a `/`).